Humanities and Language Courses

 CREDITS: 4 Japanese credits / 45 contact hours

-OFFERED: January/ July Sessions: 1 and 2
+OFFERED: January/ July Sessions: A, B, C

 Intermediate introduction to modern spoken Japanese through aural-oral drills and exercises, and mastery of the basic grammatical structures.
 Emphasis on the spoken language, although there will also be exposure to enough of the Japanese writing systems to meet practical needs.
 Practical use and observing of the language will be emphasized.